OAB710/Ecommerce-Website/README.md

 # Ecommerce-Website
 NodeJS, Docker

+How to run:
+1. Install all the pack to run a project: npm install (You have to access the directory into that folder)
- To run, using: npm run dev
+2. Run the website: npm run dev